danikita/database-backup-upload-s3-automation/rds-sqlserver-automation/README.md

         "Filter": { "Prefix": "backups/" },
         "Status": "Enabled",
         "Expiration": { "Days": 7 }
-      },
-      {
-        "ID": "RetainLogBackups2Days",
-        "Filter": { "Prefix": "backups/" },
-        "Status": "Enabled",
-        "Expiration": { "Days": 2 }
       }
     ]
   }'
 ```

-> **Note:** For the prefix-based rules above to correctly target each backup type independently, the cleanest approach is to use **separate S3 prefixes per type** — e.g. `backups/full/`, `backups/differential/`, `backups/log/`.
+> **Note:** For the prefix-based rules above to correctly target each backup type independently, the cleanest approach is to use **separate S3 prefixes per type** — e.g. `backups/full/`, `backups/differential/`.
 To do this, set `S3_PREFIX` accordingly in each EventBridge rule's `Input` payload.
 This way each lifecycle rule targets only its own prefix with no overlap.

 ### Example with separate prefixes